Born to Be Badminton

 Me too.
 I just was, I was, I loved it.

-I loved the energy, and I love the lack of order.
+I loved the energy and I love the lack of order.

-And there was just so much beauty there, and a real zest for life.
+And there was just so much beauty there and a real zest for life.
 That's what I picked up on.

 Am I correct?

 So true, so true.
-I think, I was thinking, I think Sona would have, like, I feel like Sona has a great chaos tolerance.
+I think, I was thinking, I think Sona would have, like, I, I feel like Sona has a great chaos tolerance.

 I do.

 She has to.
-Yeah, she has to.
+Yeah.

-She works for me and she comes from a family of maniacs.
+she comes from a family of maniacs.
 Oh, okay.

-And I say that in the nicest way.
+Yeah, I say that in the nicest way.
 Oh, do you?
 Yeah, I love your parents.

 Maniacs.
 Yeah.

-They come from a very vibrant culture.
-Yes.
+Speaker 1 They come from a very

 That's the nice way to say it.
 We're chaotic.

 That's what we say about ourselves.
+Yeah, maniacs.

-so
+Speaker 1 so

-I think you would almost like confuse us if you came here
+Speaker 1 you have a high, I think you would almost like

-you create chaos wherever you go, right?
+Speaker 1 confuse us if you came here because you create chaos wherever you go, right?
 Yes,

-my level of chaos would be higher than the people of New Delhi have ever seen before.
-Yeah.
+Speaker 1 my level of chaos would be higher than the people of new delhi have ever seen before yeah i think they would be saying like this guy has to calm down

 And I think it's important to know if someone's married before you propose to them.
 That's a good idea.